Memory’s Daughter

 Alice Major writes: In 2007, my parents died within six weeks of each other.
 I had been looking after them for several years, through my father’s Alzheimer and my mother’s cancer, but their deaths were sudden, breath-takingly sudden.

 In the sudden silence of my life, I wrote most of this collection.
 I started by looking up the history of cremation, surprised to realize how recent a technology it is.
 The first furnace for disposing of dead bodies was exhibited in 1873, at the Vienna Exposition.
-Of course the funeral pyre is far older, by the modern version was a response to what the nineteenth century was realizing to be a problem – the crowded graveyards of newly crowded cities.
+Of course the funeral pyre is far older, but the modern version was a response to what the nineteenth century was realizing to be a problem — the crowded graveyards of newly spreading cities.

 That started me thinking of all the technologies that shaped my mother’s life and how new they were to her.
-The ‘talkies’ – the musicals of the 1930s that she loved – had been invented less than 10 years earlier.
+The “talkies” — the musicals of the 1930s that she loved — had been invented less than 10 years earlier.
 They were newer to her than the internet is to a teenager today.

 And then I remembered a little incident from my father’s final years.
 I was in a coffee shop with him while he watched a toddler being bounced on its father’s lap.
 Dad was smiling and making the peek-a-boo faces that we make with little ones, and it suddenly struck me that – by the time this little boy lived to be in his eighties – his life and my father’s together would bracket more than a century and a half.
 The immediacy of the past washed over me.
 What we think is long gone is the merest handclasp away.
 My parents’ lives were directly shaped by the late 1800s, and mine is shaped by theirs.
 So I started to tell the story of my mother’s life through the inventions – both technical and social – of the Industrial Age.